yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 **Description:** Gets candlestick/kline bars for a symbol.
 Bars are uniquely identified by their open time.

-If the time window is bigger than limits, only the first n klines will return.
+If the time window is larger than limits, only the first n klines will return.
 In this case, please either shrink the window or increase the limit to get proper amount of klines.

 **Rate Limit:** 10 requests per IP per second.